 The dosage is based on your medical condition and response to treatment.
 To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.
 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.

-It is important to continue taking this medication as prescribed even if you feel well.
+Keep taking this medication even if you feel well.
 Do not stop taking this medication without first consulting your doctor.
 Some conditions may become worse when the drug is abruptly stopped.
 Your dose may need to be gradually decreased.

 You should see some improvement in 1 to 2 weeks.
 It may take 4 to 5 weeks before you feel the full benefit.